Chronic bloating: How to manage it and when to speak with your doctor

 How can I relieve chronic bloating?

-- Avoid foods that cause excess bloating, like broccoli, cabbage, fried foods, beans, apple juice and artificial sweeteners.
+- Avoid foods that cause excess bloating such as broccoli, cabbage, fried foods, beans, apple juice, and artificial sweeteners.

-- Brigham and Women’s suggested that peppermint tea and chamomile tea can relieve bloating.
+- Brigham and Women's suggested peppermint tea and chamomile tea can relieve bloating.

-If your bloating becomes more painful, severe or frequent, it’s time to see your doctor.
-Together, you and your physician can find the cause of your chronic bloating, take steps to treat any underlying conditions and improve your symptoms.
+If your bloating becomes more painful, severe, or frequent, it's time to see your doctor.
+Together, you and your provider can find the cause of your chronic bloating, take steps to treat any underlying conditions, and improve your symptoms.
 Reid Gastroenterology can help patients by diagnosing and treating symptoms.
 Learn how you can request an appointment.